jayo-exe/JayoOBSPlugin/README.md

 2. Make sure "Enable Websocket Server" is checked off, set or generate a password if needed, and click the "Show Connect Info" button
 3. Take note of the Server IP, Port, and Password, and enter these in the relevant fields in the OBS Plugin Window

-Once the plugin has been authorized, it'll be able to retrieve status information from OBS as well as control certain actions through VNyan Parameters.
+Once the plugin has been authorized, it'll be able to retrieve status information from OBS as well as control certain actions through VNyan Parameters and Triggers.
 A sample node graph is included which provides various examples!

 ### Controlling OBS
 When the plugin is connected, the plugin will set some "Status Parameters" related to some critial statuses within OBS.
 It'll also watch for your node graphs to set specially-named "Control Parameters" to make targeted actions within OBS.